 If you want to get more information, Mamavacation has a great article on the Check-Off Program with even more detail!

 Why are organic foods important to you and your family?
 Would you like to have more access to organic foods?
-Would you like others to have access to organic foods?
+What about giving others access to organic foods?
 Would you like to actually support the organic producers?
 If you answered yes to any of these questions, please take a minute and leave a comment here.

 Our voices together are stronger…